 At MCT, we are committed to broadening access to the performing arts, and through our annual sensory-friendly performance, we make theatre more accessible to people on the autism spectrum.
 Alayne Dolson, former executive director of VSA Montana, is our advisor for this important project.

 We are delighted to announce this year’s sensory- friendly performance.
 On Wednesday, December 18th at 6:30 p.m., the Missoula Community Theatre will present an adapted performance of Seussical.
 We invite people of all ages who are on the autism spectrum, their families, and their caregivers to come to the MCT Center for the Performing Arts to enjoy this beloved show.

-The sensory-friendly performance is an open seating show.
+The sensory-friendly performance is a general admission / open seating show.
 Tickets are just $10 and are available at MCTinc.org, at the MCT box office, and by calling 406-728-PLAY (7529).
-Financial assistance and some complimentary tickets are available.
-Please call the MCT box office for tickets and more information (406-728-7529).
-Tickets to this performance will be available online November 25th.
+Financial assistance and some complimentary tickets are available (please call the box office for more information).

 The Sensory-Friendly Performance